shohei/apogee-detection/README.md

 ![log](misc/flight_log.png)

-Extracted time, altitude, acceleration and converted to SI unit.
-The data ranges only around apogee.
-Then, atmospheric pressure was calculated from altitude, using the following formula (Calibration formula for BMP180: [http://www.umek.topaz.ne.jp/mameduino/bmp180_pressuresensor_1/](http://www.umek.topaz.ne.jp/mameduino/bmp180_pressuresensor_1/)).
+I extracted time, altitude, acceleration for the range of apogee area (from about 6sec to 9sec) and converted them to SI unit.
+Then, the atmospheric pressure was calculated from altitude, using the following formula (Calibration formula for BMP180: [http://www.umek.topaz.ne.jp/mameduino/bmp180_pressuresensor_1/](http://www.umek.topaz.ne.jp/mameduino/bmp180_pressuresensor_1/)).

 ![formula](misc/calib.png)